The Death Penalty: How bad is the European Union?

 5) The EU: Lack of Reason - Human Rights & The Death Penalty

-The EU opposes the death penalty, allegedly because they find it a human rights violation, even though they have never shown it to be one . . . but they have tried.
+The EU opposes the death penalty, allegedly because they find it a human rights violation, even though they have never shown it to be . . . but they have tried.

 The EU's lack of reason.